Day 1: Greater Windhoek

 Sossusvlei

-You should set off at the first opportunity and head towards the big red dunes.
-In the morning light, these majestic sandy mountains glow in a magical light.
+You should set off at the first opportunity and head towards the great red dunes.
+In the morning light, these majestic sand mountains glow with a magical radiance.
 Since the temperatures are still bearable, you can set out to climb them.
 The view is breathtaking.

-Other options today would be to visit the Sesriem Canyon, a deep gorge that you can hike through.
-And the Naukluft Zebra Mountain Park is also not far away and could be the destination of a trip.
+Other options for today include visiting the Sesriem Canyon, a deep gorge that you can hike through.
+The Naukluft Zebra Mountain Park is also not far away and could be the destination for an excursion.

-The arid landscape in this area is known for its unique botanical diversity.
-Aus is an excellent starting point for exploring the area and seeing the main attraction: the wild horses of the Namib Desert running wild and free on the sparsely planted plains.
-Hiking through the beautiful countryside with its fascinating local flora and fauna is also a possible highlight.
+The arid landscape in this region is known for its unique botanical diversity.
+Aus is an excellent base for exploring the area and visiting the main attraction: the wild horses of the Namib Desert, which roam free across the sparsely vegetated plains.
+Hiking through the beautiful landscape, with its fascinating native flora and fauna, is another potential highlight.

 Day 18: Fish River Canyon

-The journey takes you east through the barren but beautiful countryside to one of the continent's greatest natural wonders.
-The Fish River Canyon is the largest canyon in Africa with a length of about 160 km, a width of up to 27 km and a depth of up to 550 m.
-It is considered the second largest in the world after the Grand Canyon in the USA.
+The drive takes you east through the barren yet beautiful landscape toward one of the continent's greatest natural wonders.
+At approximately 160 km long, up to 27 km wide, and up to 550 m deep, the Fish River Canyon is the largest canyon in Africa.
+It is considered the second-largest in the world, after the Grand Canyon in the USA.

 Day 19: Fish River Canyon